Last Modified: 08 Mar 2015

 Merida is also the gateway to the Maya ruins of Uxmal and there is an opportunity to visit these impressive ruins.
 Little is known about the site's origins but it is thought the city was founded around AD500.
 Much of the site is decorated with masks of the rain god Chac.
 This is no great surprise as the area has a lack of natural water supplies and the city relied on rain water.

 The local people from Merida are very relaxed and they like dancing!
 Every Sunday some of the roads are turned into an open air dance floor with a variety of Salsa and Merengue bands.

-- Merida - Uxmal ruins tour - USD40
+- Merida - Uxmal Ruins tour (inc. transport and guide) - USD45

-- Merida - Celestún Bird Sanctuary - USD35
+- Merida - Celestún Bird Sanctuary (entrance and transport) - USD45

 - Merida - Dzibilchaltun Ruins tour - USD70

 - Merida - Contemporary Art Museum - USD5